Cape Town International Convention Centre

 Access for the disabled

 The CTICC has been designed around its visitors, including the disabled.
 The complex features international standard wheelchair access, designated drop-off points and parking bays, toilets for the physically challenged and elevators with Braille inscription.
 In fact, in 2004, the centre hosted Access, an International Conference on Partnership in Disability, as well as the sixth General Assembly of the World Blind Union.
+Here you can read more about Voices for the Future of the Oceans.

 Technology: at your fingertips